ethglobal/ethsingapore-bounties/README.md

 ### 1) Make sure you're eligible to participate!

-While participating at ETHGlobal events like ETH San Francisco is essentially as easy as contributing to an open source project, you do have to be physically present.
+While participating at ETHGlobal events like ETHSingapore is essentially as easy as contributing to an open source project, you do have to be physically present.
 Registration will take place on December 7th at the location on the ethsingapore.co website.

 ### 2) Before the hackathon